-Photovoltaic HgCdTe detectors, having smaller dark currents, offer higher detectivity, higher quantum efficiency, and higher operating temperature.
+Photovoltaic HgCdTe detectors, having smaller dark current, offer higher detectivity, higher quantum efficiency, and higher operating temperature.
 Typical HgCdTe photodiode quantum efficiency is approximately %50-%60 where typical grating coupled QWIP sensor quantum efficiency is %15.
 QWIP detectivity rapidly increases with decreasing temperature (an order of magnitude increase for 10 K decrease in temperature below 70 K).
 Theoretically, HgCdTe detectors yield better performance down to 50 K in the LWIR band [1].
-However, QWIP detectivity and imaging NETD is continuously being improved with new design approaches.
-Sb based type-II superlattice photodetector is example to this effort.
+However, QWIP detectivity and imaging sensitivity is continuously being improved with new design approaches.
+Sb based type-II superlattice photodetector is an example to this effort.
 HgCdTe detector detectivity, is limited by material quality.
 HgCdTe wafers suffer from relatively high defect concentration due to limitations of the CdZnTe substrates and HgCdTe growth technology.
-Minimum defect concentration reported is on the order of 105 cm-2 [11].
+Minimum reported defect concentration is on the order of $10^5$ cm-2 [11].

 QWIPs are based on III-V based compound semiconductors, which have mature growth and processing technology, and strong mechanical properties.
-While, it has been argued that the developments in the QWIP technology will saturate due to some physical limitations [1], it is also a fact that QWIP technology is much more open to improvement through new QW structures, material systems and design approaches [11,20].
+While, it has been argued that the developments in the QWIP technology will saturate due to some physical limitations [1], it is also a fact that QWIP technology is much more open to improvement through new QW structures, material systems and design approaches [11,21].

 Noise equivalent temperature difference (NETD) is an important figure of merit for field imaging applications.
 When a photodetector pixel is exposed to uniform background, the signal difference that can be detected is limited by the temporal noise of the pixel.
 The temperature difference which generates signal at the noise level is called temporal NETD.
-Temporal NETD is determined by frame rate and D of the detector, hence by the quantum efficiency which is known to be low for QWIPs.
+Temporal NETD is determined by frame rate and D\ of the detector, hence by the quantum efficiency which is known to be low for QWIPs.
 However, for tactical applications, temporal noise is not the dominant As will be explained in chapter 3 tactical thermal imaging noise source. performance is limited by uniformity of the pixel array.
-Signal variation from pixel-to-pixel results in spatial noise.
+Signal variation from pixelto-pixel results in spatial noise.
 This spatial noise determines spatial NETD which is a measure of minimum detectable temperature difference between neighboring pixels when they are looking to the same background.
-It is proposed that NETD of a thermal imaging system is limited by FPA nonuniformity, for detectivity values higher than 10^{10} cm.Hz^{1/2}/W, for 50 μm pixel pitch (Figure 2.7) [1,14].
-The nonuniformity on QWIP focal plane arrays can be reduced to %0.01 by signal processing [1,40].
-Indeed, AIM reported temporal NETD less than 10 mK for a 640x512 sized QWIP FPA [7].
-Technologically, obtaining high uniformity with staring array HgCdTe is far more difficult.[1].
+It is proposed that NETD of a thermal imaging system is limited by FPA nonuniformity, for detectivity values higher than $10^{10}$ cm.Hz1/2/W, for 50 μm pixel pitch (Figure 2.7) [1,14].
+The nonuniformity on QWIP focal plane arrays can be reduced to %0.01 by signal processing [1,41].
+Technologically, obtaining high uniformity with staring array HgCdTe is far more difficult [1].

 Figure 2.7.
-Dependence of noise equivalent temperature difference on detectivity and uniformity (u is the uniformity parameter).
-[1]
+Dependence of noise equivalent temperature difference on detectivity and uniformity (u is the uniformity parameter) [1].

 QWIP FPAs yield NETD values close to that of HgCdTe FPAs due to the high FPA uniformity.
 It is a must to use the QWIP with long integration time to take the advantage of staring array architecture.
 For tactical applications, this advantage compensates the disadvantage of lower QWIP quantum efficiency.
-QWIP and HgCdTe cameras are at the same level of performance for applications such as target tracking, target identification, weapon sight and surveillance applications.
-However, for strategic applications such as space observations and applications with a low-background, HgCdTe technology can be expected to be superior.
+QWIP and HgCdTe cameras are at the same level of performance for applications such as target identification, weapon sight and surveillance applications.
+However, for strategic applications such as space observations and applications with lowbackground, HgCdTe technology can be expected to be superior.
 Strategic applications demand high detectivity [1].